Posture Braces: Do They Really Work?

 - Breathing problems

-If you notice any of these things happening, especially when you’re at work or using a device like a phone or laptop extensively, it may be time to schedule an appointment with a doctor or a physical therapist (PT).
-In a lot of cases, a doctor will diagnose you with poor posture that needs correction and send you straight to a PT professional.
+If you notice any of these things happening, especially when you’re at work or using a device like a phone or a laptop extensively, it may be time to schedule an appointment with a doctor or a physical therapist (PT).
+In a lot of cases, a doctor will diagnose you with poor posture that needs correction.
+Once diagnosed, they will send you straight to a PT professional.
 Either way, you’ll likely find yourself in a position to improve your posture using tried and true methods for the elimination of back pain and discomfort in other areas of the body.

 For many, this type of brace being used isn’t the only thing that needs to be done in order to make changes and improve overall health.
 The goal is to improve posture so that other improvements can be made, too.
-This is where following medical advice comes in, because while you may just want to do whatever is necessary to make yourself feel better, overdoing it can be dangerous – and detrimental.
-As your posture changes, many physical therapists will recommend additional exercises that are designed to strengthen core muscle groups throughout the body, because whole body health is essential to feeling good each day.
-These PTs will be able to assess your personal condition and create a plan for you that will do you the most good over the desired period of time, and give you the results you’re hoping for.
+This is where following given medical advice comes in.
+While you may just want to do whatever is necessary to make yourself feel better, overdoing it can be dangerous – and detrimental.
+As your posture changes, many physical therapists will recommend additional exercises that are designed to strengthen core muscle groups throughout the body, because whole-body health is essential to feeling good each day.
+These PTs will be able to assess your personal condition and create a plan for you that will do you the most good over the desired period of time.
+This gives you the best chance for achieving the results you’re hoping for.

-Keep These Things in Mind When Using a Posture Corrector
+Keep These Things in Mind When Using a Posture Brace

-Seeing and feeling results can make people feel much better about the changes that they’re trying to make in their lives, but there are a lot of things to consider when working with a physical therapist or medical professional in order to implement the use of a posture brace into your day to day routine and eliminate back pain.
+Seeing and feeling results can make people feel much better about the changes that they’re trying to make in their lives.
+There are a lot of things to consider when working with a physical therapist or medical professional in order to implement the use of a posture brace into your day to day routine and eliminate back pain.
+This is true for people of all ages, even when posture is impacted by typical life experiences.
+Growing pains are one example of this, as children may not focus on their posture when their bodies are rapidly changing.

-A posture brace can be worn often, but it shouldn’t be overused.
 Most physical therapists and doctors will recommend that patients start by wearing their device for under 30 minutes per day, and increasing the time spent in it as the days pass.
-This will get your body used to the new posture you’re adopting, and ensure that you don’t become overly fatigued.
-As you begin to notice the changes in your body, you’ll feel more confident, more energetic and more balanced.
-If you overuse the brace in the beginning and don’t allow yourself to gradually fall into a routine, these benefits may never be actualized.
+This helps to acclimate your body to the newly adopted posture.
+It also ensures that you don’t become overly fatigued.
+As you begin to notice the changes in your body from using the correct brace, you’ll feel more confident, more energetic, and more balanced.
+Improving balance is a result of improving posture.
+Don’t overuse the brace in the beginning and don’t allow yourself to gradually fall into a routine.
+If this happens, these benefits may never be actualized.

 Most of these devices are designed to be worn during the daily routine.
-This means that you can expect to wear your brace while you’re working, exercising (especially the soft brace), watching TV or even just doing housework.
-The benefits of the posture braces wouldn’t be as meaningful if they couldn’t be used when you need them most: when you’re participating in the activities that contribute to poor posture in the first place.
-Some of them are bulky and may be able to be seen through clothing, but they are not meant to completely disrupt your life.
+This means that you can expect to wear your brace often without issue.
+This includes while you’re working, exercising (especially the soft brace), watching TV, or even just doing housework.
+The benefits of the posture braces wouldn’t be as meaningful if they couldn’t be used when you need them most.
+This includes when you’re participating in the activities that contribute to poor posture in the first place.
+Yes, some of them are bulky and may be able to be seen through clothing.
+However, a posture brace shouldn’t completely disrupt your life.

-A brace is designed to help correct posture in a specific way, but it cannot – and should not – be worn at all times.
-This is because if you simply wear a device like this one from the time you wake until the time you go to sleep, your body may become dependent on it, which can do more harm than good.
-Another stipulation is that most therapists and doctors won’t recommend sleeping in the braces, because they can be very uncomfortable and this can cause additional issues like increased fatigue.
+The design of a brace will help correct posture in a very specific way.
+You cannot (and should not) wear them all the time.
+If you simply wear a device like this one from the time you wake until the time you go to sleep, your body may become dependent on it.
+This will do more harm than good in the long run.
+Another stipulation is that most therapists and doctors won’t recommend sleeping in the braces.
+This is because they can be very uncomfortable, and this can cause additional issues like increased fatigue.